Disclaimer: I’m not a physician. The information below is not to be used as medical advice. Please seek medical care as needed.

 - Helps ease constipation

-- For overall immune support, we use most commonly Lemon, Ginger, Thieves, Eucalyptus, Raven, Ravintsara, and RC.
-The Breathe Again Roll-On is super easy, Sniffleaze works great for the littles, and RC is my favorite cough remedy.
+- For overall immune support, we most frequently use Lemon, Ginger, Thieves, Eucalyptus, Raven, Ravintsara, and RC.
+The Breathe Again roll-on is super easy, Sniffleaze works great for the littles, and RC is my favorite cough remedy.

-When it comes to anxiety, we find the following to be supportive: Cedarwood, Orange, Ylang Ylang, Northern Lights Black Spruce, Believe & Motivation.
+- When it comes to anxiety, we find the following to be supportive: Cedarwood, Orange, Ylang Ylang, Northern Lights Black Spruce, Believe, and Motivation.

 When it comes to coughs, there are so many reasons for them.
 I first test my kids to see what the main block is and get that out of the way.
-Depending on how it’s affecting my child emotionally, I keep a bottle of Hyland’s cough syrup around because sometimes a little “this will help you feel better” is necessary to buy me time looking into my resources (see below for the books I reference).
+Depending on how it’s affecting my child emotionally, I keep a bottle of Hyland’s cough syrup around, because sometimes a little “this will help you feel better” is necessary to buy me time to look into my resources (see below for the books I reference).

 Hot Water Bottles